 - Run on solar panels, an environmentally friendly option.

-- As long as you have electric power, you will always have hot water.
+- As long as you have electric power for caravan hot water heaters, you will always have hot water.

-- You will need to either be plugged into a source of electricity or have charged batteries at the ready to enjoy the hot water.
+- You will need to either be plugged into a source of electricity or have charged batteries at the ready to enjoy the hot water temperature.

 - This could mean additional costs if you choose to invest in caravan solar panels and/or a battery setup.

-- The need for electricity means that on longer trips and outback travels you might need to live without hot water.
+- The need for electricity means that on longer trips and outback travels you might need to live without hot water temperature.

 - Although once running the heating is instant, you may need to wait a little while from powering up until you have hot water.